 6. Trim Your Edges

-Now that your panels have all been installed, it's time to use the craft knife from your installation kit to trim all of your edges.
+Now that your panels have all been installed, it's time to use a craft knife to trim all of your edges.
 We recommend using a sharp straight blade so the material does not fray.

-Simply run the blade smoothy along the ceiling and baseboard.
-You should be able to easily remove the excess trimmed wallpaper by peeling it off like a sticker.
+Simply run the blade smoothy along the ceiling, baseboard and any other areas needed.
+The excess trimmed wallpaper will peel off easily like a sticker.
 Repeat for any corners if needed.

 That's it!
 Now you can enjoy your wallpaper for years to come!